 Are you planning your trip to India and need to apply for an Indian Visa?

-The process is pretty simple with the introduction of an eVisa for India.
+The process is pretty simple with the introduction of an eVisa.

 For this guide, I have documented the exact process of how I got my eVisa to India from the UK (twice!).

 I used these exact steps when I got my eVisa to India under 24 hours (21 hours and 21 minutes to be precise).